Paramount MYT

 The short answer is, “it depends.”

-So, at least with Paramounts, periodic error is practically non-existent, and homing is a breeze.
+So, at least with Paramounts, periodic error is effectively in the noise, and homing straightforward.

 What about pointing and tracking?

-Without Paramount’s exceptional software, that performance would not be possible.
-Operating in conjunction with TPoint™, ProTrack™ continuously updates the mount’s position across both axes to correct system-wide tracking errors including tube flexures, atmospheric refraction, polar misalignment, harmonic errors from mis-centered encoders and/or worm gears, and more.
+Paramount’s exceptional software makes the above performance possible.
+TheSky Professional edition, in conjunction with TPoint™ and ProTrack™ the mount’s position is continually updated in both axes to correct system-wide pointing and tracking errors caused by tube flexure, atmospheric refraction, polar misalignment, harmonic errors from mis-centered encoders and/or worm gears, and more.

 On-axis absolute encoders alone cannot correct these errors which exist with all telescopes.
 A properly applied telescope model is necessary to achieve superior pointing and tracking.